I tried translating an entire Word document with the Cloud Translation API

 • The gcloud command is available

-• IAM permissions to manage translations and glossaries (equivalent to roles/cloudtranslate.editor; if using a glossary, write permissions to the target bucket are also required)
+• IAM permissions to manage translations and glossaries (equivalent to roles/cloudtranslate.editor; write permissions to the target bucket are also required when using a glossary)

 3.2 Sample Document (Original Fictional Anime)

-For verification purposes, I had Claude create a Word document formatted as official setting materials for a fictional anime called "Hoshirei Monogatari: Lumina Chronicle."
+For verification purposes, I had Claude create a Word document styled as official setting materials for a fictional anime called "Hoshirei Monogatari: Lumina Chronicle."

-The content is completely original and has no relation to any real works, people, or organizations.
+This is entirely original content with no relation to any real works, persons, or organizations.

-It shares the same worldview as the PDF edition, with consistent proper nouns (coined terms).
+It shares the same world as the PDF edition, with matching proper nouns (coined terms).

-This document intentionally includes elements that are prone to breaking and elements I wanted to verify in translation.
+This document intentionally includes elements that are prone to layout breakage and elements I wanted to verify for translation.

-• Headings, body text, multiple tables (Hoshirei Codex, glossary, broadcast information), 2-column layout (multi-column)
+• Headings, body text, multiple tables (Hoshirei Codex, glossary, broadcast information), two-column layout (multi-column)

 • Colored text, hyperlinks, headers/footers